VanessaMancia/Azure-Introduction/README.md

 <b>Actions and Observations<b>

-- We are creating an attack vm the goal is to have a different region so it looks like a threat is attacking our previous vm.
+- We are creating an attack vm the goal is to have a different region so it looks like a threat is attacking our windows-VM.

 ![OUTSIDE](https://user-images.githubusercontent.com/112146207/230785143-b12ea9d9-8f3d-4fca-a73b-3d54374c3611.png)